 Remote Deposition Software

-California Deposition Reporters specializes in remote deposition streaming allows our clients to send the video, audio and realtime text or it allows our clients to receive video, audio and realtime text remotely and securely without being present at the origination location.
+California Deposition Reporters specializes in remote deposition software, which allows streaming of our clients to send the video, audio and realtime text or it allows our clients to receive video, audio and realtime text remotely and securely without being present at the origination location.
 Stream video and text.
-Our clients can stream audio remotely as well.
+Our clients can stream audio remotely as well through video depositions.
 Our clients can annotate, chat and more.
 The remote video depositions streaming feature allows our clients to view or participate from any device, including computers, phones, tablets and even video conferencing end points.